 Why is this medication prescribed?

-Methylnaltrexone is used to treat constipation caused by opioid (narcotic) pain medications in patients with chronic (ongoing) pain that is not caused by cancer.
+Methylnaltrexone is used to treat constipation caused by opioid (narcotic) pain medications in people with chronic (ongoing) pain that is not caused by cancer but may be related to a previous cancer or cancer treatment.
 Methylnaltrexone is in a class of medications called peripherally acting mu-opioid receptor antagonists.
 It works by protecting the bowel from the effects of opioid (narcotic) medications.

 How should this medicine be used?

 Methylnaltrexone comes as a tablet to take by mouth.
 It is usually taken once a day with water, at least 30 minutes before the first meal of the day.
 Take methylnaltrexone at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take methylnaltrexone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Methylnaltrexone is to be taken by people who are taking opioid (narcotic) medications.
 Talk to your doctor if you change how much or how often you take your opioid medication.
 If you stop taking opioid medications, you should stop taking methylnaltrexone as well.